physrisk/website-source/articles/2018/hello-pelican.md

 Another big change might come with WordPress 5, which is now available as separate plugin - Gutenberg.
 As the rumor goes this new feature might break plugins related to the content editor.
-In case of Physics of Risk this would break multilangual functionality as well as some less visible functionalities dependent on the meta fields.
+In case of Physics of Risk this would break multilingual functionality as well as some less visible functionalities dependent on the meta fields.
 Some of the plugins are no longer maintained and most likely will not be updated to be compatible with Gutenberg.